 Categories

 What Happens If I Do Most Of My Business In A State That I Am Not Incorporated?

 If you primarily do business in a state you are not incorporated in, make sure you apply for a Foreign Qualification (also known in some states as a Certificate of Registration or Certificate of Authority).
 This is the process of registering your company, which is considered domestic to the state in which it was originally formed and foreign to all other states, as a foreign entity in the states in which it operates.
-The retailer can then legally conduct business outside the state where the company was originally formed and, therefore, should be able to apply for a tax resale certificate.
+The retailer can then legally conduct business outside the state in which the company was originally formed and, therefore, should be able to apply for a tax resale certificate.

+Categories